Hey everyone! November is almost over and Christmas is almost upon us. Hope all my American friends had a great Thanksgiving.

 This refers to a strong attachment to someone or even an animal.
 It’s not usually romantic in nature and like an emotional bond.
 Think of how an infant or baby has a strong attachment to it’s mother.

 And there you have it!
-As we said earlier, check out How to Say I Love You in Korean for more info on this topic 🙂Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+As we said earlier, check out How to Say I Love You in Korean for more info on this topic 🙂Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!